JetBrains/intellij-sdk-docs/topics/ui/controls/banner.md

 ### Icon (optional)

-*   16x16 icons can be used to complement the message, e.g. a gift icon to advertise functionality.
+*   16x16 icons can be used to complement the message, e.g., a gift icon to advertise functionality.

 ### Placement